Rogue (magazine): Rogue: Designed for Men

 Hefner thought he was helping his friend, Hamling, change Space Travel, a science fiction digest, into a men's book, by hooking Hamling up with his distributor.
 Not wanting to set Hamling up as a competitor, he set restrictions on the new Rogue—no slick paper stock, no four-color reproduction, or full-page cartoons, and certainly no centerfold.

-Hamling was the editor and publisher, his wife, Frances, was executive editor, and Frank M. Robinson was the first managing editor.
+Hamling was the editor and publisher, his wife, Frances, was the executive editor, and Frank M. Robinson was the first managing editor.
 Henry Botts, a friend of Hamling, became the first associate editor.
 Lead fiction was by a hot science fiction author, Harlan Ellison who became associate editor with the third issue (April 1956).

 The first issue of Rogue was published in November 1955, with a December release date.
 Following Hefner's successful lead with the first issue of Playboy, that first issue of Rogue contained "A New Aspect of Marilyn Monroe," with a full-page photo of the star hiding behind a towel, plus five more nice publicity photos all by Andre de Dienes.

-The initial cover price on the magazine was 35 cents and it remained that way until January 1960 when it was raised to 50 cents.
+The initial cover price of the magazine was 35 cents, and it remained that way until January 1960 when it was raised to 50 cents.
 In just one more year, the cover price was raised to 60 cents and remained at that figure for the rest of the life of the Greenleaf magazine.

 Three issues later Frank M. Robinson left for the first time.

 In the beginning, both Playboy and Rogue were distributed by Empire News, and in 1955 attempts were made by the Post Office to ban these magazines.
 The services of Thurman Arnold, Abe Fortas, and Paul Porter were obtained in Washington, D.C., and Judge Thurman Arnold represented Rogue before the district court in Washington, where an injunction was granted against the government and the magazine received the right to use the mails.
 The adjudication took place in 1957.
-Second class mailing privileges were granted, and within thirty days Playboy received the same relief.
+Second-class mailing privileges were granted, and within thirty days Playboy received the same relief.

-Under the watchful eye of publisher William Hamling, Rogue became a close competitor of Playboy and as a Greenleaf publication was at press from December 1955 until December 1965.
+Under the watchful eye of publisher William Hamling, Rogue became a close competitor of Playboy and as a Greenleaf publication was at the press from December 1955 until December 1965.
 Rogue was well known for its racy cartoons, although always filled with plenty of provocative semi-nude photos, what set Rogue apart from all other competitors was the great science fiction and fantasy, along with other fiction from notable authors.